bajpaiaviral/India_Corona_April_Track/README.md

 And then an LSTM neural network was trained on the time series data after the data was wrangled for the LSTM input format.

 Corona Virus cases in the start of April Month for further prediction were extracted from covid_19_india.csv .
-Then in a loop predictions for the next day were calculated cyclically .
+Then in a loop predictions for the next days were calculated cyclically .

 The predictions of Deaths and Positive Results were finally visualized on a Bar Chart which predicted around 82000 cases And 6000 deaths by 30th April .